JorgeMartinezPizarro/mathist/README.md

 ## Docker

 Running in production `npm run start` will fail the `sieve` to `DOWNLOAD`, since `public/files` generated on the fly are not accessible.
-I a apache2 file server to serve files inside the docker volumes:
+I use an apache2 file server to serve files inside the docker volumes, an example `docker-compose.yml:

 ```
 services: